 4. Hold the position for 5 seconds and then slowly return the leg to the starting position.

-Do this exercise 5 to 10 times on one leg, then repeat it on the other side.
-People may also want to try doing the same number of repetitions for 2 to 3 sets.
+Do this exercise 10 times on one leg, then repeat it on the other side.

 Share on Pinterest